Dorothy de Navarro

-Dorothy De Navarro (1901–1987) was a lecturer at the University of Cambridge, who specialised in Anglo-Saxon literature.
+Agnes Dorothy MacKenzie de Navarro (31 July 1901 – 16 April 1987) was a British lecturer at the University of Cambridge, who specialised in Anglo-Saxon literature.

-Academic career
+Early life and education

-De Navarro, then Dorothy Hoare, was educated at Inverness Royal Academy and took her B.A. at Aberdeen University with First Class Honours in English and a gold medal.
+De Navarro was born Agnes Dorothy MacKenzie Hoare on 31 July 1901 in Inverness.
+Educated at the Inverness Royal Academy, Hoare took her B.A. at University of Aberdeen with First Class Honours in English and a gold medal.
 She took her M.A. in 1923.

 She earned a Carnegie Fellowship from Aberdeen to continue her studies at the University of Cambridge from 1926 to 1929, residing in Newnham College.
 She took her PhD from Cambridge in 1929.
+Under the supervision of Nora K. Chadwick, Hoare's thesis was entitled The Works of Morris and Yeats in Relation to Early Saga Literature.

+Career

-She worked in the Department of Anglo-Saxon and Kindred Studies at Camrbridge, where she taught early medieval literature, as an Assistant Lecturer from 1930 to 1932 and Lecturer of English from 1932 to 1949, retiring in 1956.
+She worked in the Department of Anglo-Saxon and Kindred Studies at Cambridge, where she taught early medieval literature, as an Assistant Lecturer from 1930 to 1932 and Lecturer of English from 1932 to 1949, retiring in 1956.
 She held positions at Newnham including member of council 1935–1941, 1951–1952 and Secretary 1936–1941.
 She was an Associate Fellow of Newnham from 1950 to 1952.
 She was a member of the faculty boards of English, Archaeology and Anthropology from 1936 to 1956.

-De Navarro supervised Rachel Sheldon Bromwich as an undergraduate.
+De Navarro supervised Rachel Bromwich as an undergraduate.
 Bromwich would go on to be an academic herself, publishing a "seminal" edition of the Welsh Triads, Trioedd Ynys Prydein, in 1961.

-Published works

-Hoare published The Works of Morris and Yeats in relation to early Saga literature (1937), Some studies in the Modern Novel (1938), and an introduction to Virginia Woolf's To the Lighthouse (1938).
-She edited, with her husband, A. C. Jessup's The Lady of the Winding Stair and other poems (1957) and edited her father B. G. Hoare's Collection of Poems (1950).
-She also published in journals.

-Legacy

 The Broadway Trust was established in 1963, to preserve the village of Broadway in the Cotswolds where the De Navarro home was located.
 Their home, Court Farm, remains a significant cultural landmark, containing a rare preserved Edwardian garden.

+Personal life

+In 1940, Hoare married José Maria de Navarro (1896–1979), an archaeologist, prehistorian and classical scholar.
+The couple had one son.